shashikirant03/Human-HealthCare-FPGA/README.md

 # Human Health Care Parameter Analysis System using FPGA

 # Project Overview
-This project presents a simulation-validated FPGA-based system for real-time health parameter analysis.
-It monitors key vitals — ECG, Temperature, SpO2, and Sleep — for multiple age groups: Infants, Children, Adults, and Pregnant Women.
-The system is designed using Verilog HDL and simulated using Xilinx ISE 12.4, targeting the Spartan-3 FPGA board.
+This project presents a simulation-validated, FPGA-based system for real-time health parameter analysis.
+It is designed to monitor critical vitals such as ECG, Body Temperature, SpO₂ (blood oxygen saturation), and Sleep Patterns across multiple age groups, including Infants, Children, Adults, and Pregnant Women.
+The system is developed using Verilog HDL and simulated using Xilinx ISE 12.4, targeting the Spartan-3 FPGA development board.

 > Note: This project has been functionally verified through simulation only.
 No physical implementation on FPGA hardware was performed.